eosdetroit/nodesuite/README.md

 The following playbooks are provided to manage various aspects of the node lifecycle, such as: initial setup and configuration of a new host, downloading blockchain blocks and state, updating Leap versions and configs, and replaying a node.

-1. *initialize-eosio-genesis-node.yml*: Sets up a Leap node, syncing from the first block using a genesis.json file.
+1. *initialize-leap-genesis-node.yml*: Sets up a Leap node, syncing from the first block using a genesis.json file.
-2. *initialize-eosio-snapshot-node.yml*: Sets up a Leap node, using a provided snapshot file to start syncing at a later block.
+2. *initialize-leap-snapshot-node.yml*: Sets up a Leap node, using a provided snapshot file to start syncing at a later block.
 3. *initialize-hyperion-genesis-node.yml*: Sets up a Leap node configured for state history, with additional setup and configuration for Hyperion History API.
-4. *update-eosio-node.yml*: Restarts a Leap node, applying nodeos version and/or configuration changes.
+4. *update-leap-node.yml*: Restarts a Leap node, applying nodeos version and/or configuration changes.
-5. *replay-eosio-node.yml*: Restarts and replays a Leap node, applying nodeos version and/or configuration changes.
+5. *replay-leap-node.yml*: Restarts and replays a Leap node, applying nodeos version and/or configuration changes.
-6. *initialize-system*: Only performs the initialize system step, without performing any eosio-specific functionality.
+6. *initialize-system*: Only performs the initialize system step, without performing any Leap-specific functionality.

 ### Roles